DESIGN FOR ADDITIVE MANUFACTURING CHALLENGE 2017

 Additive Industries wants to challenge both professional designers and students

-In order to raise the number of examples and inspire many other industries to develop dedicated applications for industrial 3D printing, Additive Industries has launched its second edition of the Additive World Design for Additive Manufacturing Challenge on March 23.
+In order to raise the number of examples and inspire many other industries to develop dedicated applications for industrial 3D printing, Additive Industries is launching the 3rd edition of the Additive World Design for Additive Manufacturing Challenge.
 Competing in two categories both professional designers & engineers and students are encouraged to take an existing part of a machine or product that is made with conventional technologies today and redesign it for 3D printing.

 Additive Manufacturing technologies are developing rapidly all over the world.
 It’s a challenge to keep up to date with international trends, dynamic technologies and business cases.
 By creating an international platform where knowledge is shared, industry insights are given and international trends explained we can accelerate the learning curve and stimulate each other to bring this innovative technology to a mature level.

-On March 22-24, 2016 the 4th edition of the Additive World Conference took place at the High Tech Campus in Eindhoven.
+On March 15-16, 2017 the 5th edition of the Additive World Conference will take place at the High Tech Campus in Eindhoven.
 The Additive World Conference is organised to learn the latest on industrial additive manufacturing from a broad perspective.
-This year we have included the scientific and education perspective on Day 1, here reknown experts will share their latest insights on Additive Manufacturing.
-Day 2: Technology & Applications.
 Experienced users from all stages of the Additive Manufacturing process (design, simulation, production, quality control and post-processing) come together, providing delegates a complete picture of this emerging technology.
-On March 24, (potential) customers of Additive Industries are invited for their first user day, Additive World Masters, where new developments are presented and use cases shared.

-Look here to see the full Additive World Conference 2016 programme.
+Look here to get an impression of the 4th edition of Additive World Conference programme (2016).